Select your cookie preferences

 Help improve this page

-You can programmatically retrieve the Amazon Machine Image (AMI) ID for Amazon EKS optimized AMIs by querying the AWS Systems Manager Parameter Store API.
-This parameter eliminates the need for you to manually look up Amazon EKS optimized AMI IDs.
-For more information about the Systems Manager Parameter Store API, see GetParameter.
+When deploying nodes, you can specify an ID for a pre-built Amazon EKS optimized Amazon Machine Image (AMI).
+To retrieve an AMI ID that fits your desired configuration, query the AWS Systems Manager Parameter Store API.
+Using this API eliminates the need to manually look up Amazon EKS optimized AMI IDs.
+For more information, see GetParameter.
 The IAM principal that you use must have the ssm:GetParameter IAM permission to retrieve the Amazon EKS optimized AMI metadata.

 You can retrieve the image ID of the latest recommended Amazon EKS optimized Amazon Linux AMI with the following command, which uses the sub-parameter image_id.
 Make the following modifications to the command as needed and then run the modified command: